anishrana2001/Openshift/RHCSA-V.9.3/03-03 Cronjob.md

 crontab -l
 ```

-## 4. How to add the cronjob by user `harry`?
+## 4. How to add the cronjob by user `punit1`?
 ```
-cronjob -ue harry
+cronjob -ue punit1
 ```
 ## 5. How to list the user cronjob?
 ```
-cronjob -u harry -l
+cronjob -u punit1 -l
 ```
 ## 6. How to check the logs of cronjob?
 ```